Design Your Book's Images in Scrively

 Use the download icon to save the image to your device if needed.

 To remove the image entirely, click on the trash icon.
-Next, check out our guide on writing your book's back cover blurb.

 Was this article helpful?